Sample Financial Statements

 by L. Kenway BComm CPB Retired

-Sample financial reports from QuickBooks® are presented here ... because sometimes a picture is better than words ... especially if you are a visual learner.
+Sample financial reports using QuickBooks® are presented here ... because sometimes a picture is better than words ... especially if you are a visual learner.

-They also show you how your profit and loss report interacts with the balance sheet.
+These two sample reports show how your profit and loss report interacts with the balance sheet.

-These basic bookkeeping forms are in the standard accounting format.
+These basic bookkeeping reports are in the standard accounting format.
 The first set of financial reports is what you could expect if your were using QuickBooks® EasyStart software.

 Here is a basic balance sheet for a home based business.